 Start chitting your potatoes in February.
 To do this, put them in a light, frost-free, cool place with the end showing the most 'buds' uppermost.
 They should be ready for planting outside in March when the sprouts are an inch or two long.
 Learn more about growing potatoes with our helpful how to guide.

 Cut out any shoots that are dead, diseased or dying.
 Also cut any shoots that cross over each other, rub together in windy weather, or that point back into the middle of the tree instead of outwards.
 When cutting a shoot, go right back to the point where it grows out of a thicker branch and cut it as neatly as possible.

 Try and cut thick branches on a slant so that the rain can run off rather than allowing moisture to sit on the cut and rot the branch.
 This will result in bigger, better-quality fruit that develops more flavour and colour.
 Check your stored fruit and throw out any that are showing signs of disease.
+If they are, you may need to treat your fruit trees, to prevent further diseased fruit.
 For help identifying, treating and preventing plant diseases, read our helpful advice article.

 January and February are still potentially difficult months for wildlife, especially garden birds.
 Fresh water and food is really key, especially on cold days.
 Keep putting out good quality bird food and suet balls on your bird table and in your feeders.
 Bread is just a filler food so seeds, nuts and suet are the best food to provide for your garden birds.